jaymarichua/quant-q-a/sequences.md

 Prime Numbers: The sequence lends itself to a solution through noticing that the numbers are odd and memorizing the prime number sequence
 Fibonacci: Remember that in a Fibonacci sequence, the first two digits are only seed Mixed-up Fibonacci: The last resort for the quiz master to create confusing sequences as the other ones can easily be deciphered
+Divisibility Rules: Divisibility rules can also lend to the answer among the multiple choice options
 ```